Gang of Youths: 2012–2013: Formation to debut single

 Gang of Youths were formed in Sydney in 2012 by Max Dunn on bass guitar, David Le'aupepe on lead vocals, rhythm guitar and piano, Jung Kim on guitar and keyboards, Joji Malani on lead guitar and Sam O'Donnell on drums.
 Le'aupepe and Malani met in 2002, both aged 10, attending Hillsong, an evangelical church in northern Sydney.
 Later they befriended O'Donnell and Chicago-born Kim at the church's youth group.
 Although Le'aupepe described himself during this time as a "loner", and stated that while "I still align myself with Jesus," he was "just not a great poster-boy for it."
 In 2008, after leaving his previous school, Le'aupepe attended Mosman High School, where he continued performing his own songs at school concerts, along with Harley Streten (later known as Flume).
 Le'aupepe on vocals and Streten on saxophone covered Curtis Mayfield's "Move On Up", when they were about 16-years-old.
 Also, at Mosman High was New Zealand-born Max Dunn, who befriended Le'aupepe during their final year of secondary education, 2009.

-The Gang of Youth's first gig was at Sydney's Hibernian House on 21 June 2012, supporting local band Tigertown.
+Gang of Youths' first gig was at Sydney's Hibernian House on 21 June 2012, supporting local band Tigertown.
 Tigertown's drummer Kurt Bailey was so impressed with the show that he dropped his own performance career to become their manager.
 They also became friends with co-leader of Tigertown, Kurt's sister Charlie Collins, and in 2022 (after Tigertown had broken up) she played as their support act both in the UK and Australia.

 For the next five months, the band practised and recorded demos until their next gig in late December of that year.
-They started playing regular support slots in small Sydney venues and local community radio station.
-FBi Radio began playing some of their tracks, including "A Sudden Light" and "Strange Diseases".
-Word spread of their impressive live show and on 27 February 2013, they played their first headline show, at the re-opening of nightclub, Candy's Apartment.
+They started playing regular support slots in small Sydney venues and local community radio station FBi Radio began playing some of their tracks, including "A Sudden Light" and "Strange Diseases".
+Word spread of their impressive live show and on 27 February 2013, they played their first headline show, at the re-opening of nightclub Candy's Apartment.

 The band released their first single, "Evangelists", on 16 August 2013 and were featured on national youth radio Triple J's Unearthed segment.
-They then embarked on a national tour, supporting alternative rockers, Cloud Control.
+They then embarked on a national tour, supporting alternative rockers Cloud Control.
 Madeleine Laing of The Music caught their show at The Tivoli, Brisbane in August, but was disappointed, as "No one speaks to, or makes any effort to connect with, the crowd through the entire set."
 Whereas AAA Backstages reviewer, at the same gig, found they were "making an outstandingly melancholy noise as I enter" with "their lead singer possessing one of the most wonderfully rich voices I have heard in recent months."